Milwaukee Die Casting Site

 EPA is overseeing a cleanup of this property.
 Two companies, Pharmacia LLC and Fisher Controls International LLC, are doing the cleanup per a March 2013 legal agreement.
 PCBs, TCE, and asbestos are the main contaminants being removed.

 EPA is working closely with the Milwaukee Redevelopment Authority, Wisconsin Department of Natural Resources and Wisconsin Department of Health Services on the cleanup.
-Excavation and disposal of contaminated soil, is expected to begin in February.
-When the cleanup is completed, the property will be a grassy lot and available for “low occupancy reuse” such as a parking lot.
+Excavation and disposal of contaminated soil will run through August.
+When the cleanup is completed in spring 2016, the property will be a grassy lot and available for “low occupancy reuse” such as a parking lot.

-The building and the underground tunnels were removed in 2014.
-Air quality was also monitored and steps were taken to reduce airborne dust on and off the site.
+Similar to last year, air quality will be monitored and steps will be taken to reduce airborne dust on and off the site.
 The sidewalk along Milwaukee Die Casting is closed.
-Pedestrians should use the sidewalk across Holton Street or use Richards Street, if possible, since there will be heavy truck traffic on Holton during the soil removal phase.
+Pedestrians should use the sidewalk across Holton Street or use Richards Street, if possible, since there will be heavy truck traffic on Holton.
+The building and underground tunnels were removed in 2014.